-This filter permit to return an image sized exactly as requested wherever is its ratio by filling with chosen color the missing parts.
-Usually used with "fit-in" or "adaptive-fit-in"
+This filter returns an image sized exactly as requested independently of its ratio.
+It will fill the missing area with the specified color.
+It is usually combined with the "fit-in" or "adaptive-fit-in" options.

 • color - the color name (like in HTML) or hexadecimal RGB expression without the "#" character (see https://en.wikipedia.org/wiki/Web_colors for example).